 Citrus Heights experiences various unique challenges that are related to mental health issues.
 For example, the city has an especially high level of crime.
-With a total of 3,553 crimes reported for every 100,000 people, the reported crime rate is 21 percent higher than what is reported for the entire state.
+With a total of 3,553 crimes reported for every 100,000 people, the reported crime rate is 21% higher than what is reported for the entire state.
 A majority of these offenses are property crimes.
-In fact, if you live in Citrus Heights your chance of becoming a victim of a property crime is one in thirty.
+If you live in Citrus Heights your chance of becoming a victim of a property crime is one in thirty.

-While people often incorrectly assume that those with a mental illness are more likely to commit a crime, it is actually true that those with serious mental illnesses are victims of crime more than often than they commit them.
+While people often incorrectly assume that those with a mental illness are more likely to commit a crime, those with serious mental illnesses are indeed victims of crime more often than they commit them.
 One concerning 2017 statistic reveals that police officers in Citrus Heights have fatally shot people more than any other force in California.
-Several of the individuals shot and killed by police were reported by family members to have been mentally ill, and members of the community have expressed concern that officers are not trained correctly on how to deal will mentally ill suspects.
-Apart from these issues, higher crime rates can also increase anxiety and depression issues since a fear of crime has been linked to an overall poorer mental health.
+Several of the individuals shot and killed by police were reported by family members to have been mentally ill, and members of the community have expressed concern that officers are not trained correctly on how to deal with mentally ill suspects.
+Apart from these issues, higher crime rates can also increase anxiety and depression issues since fear of crime has been linked to overall poorer mental health.

-Poverty and homelessness also causes challenges for the Citrus Heights community.
-The median household income of the city is 54,373 with a poverty percentage of 13.2 percent.
+Poverty and homelessness also cause challenges for the Citrus Heights community.
+The median household income of the city is 54,373 with a poverty percentage of 13.2%.
 In 2017, a count performed by a volunteer group called Sacramento Steps Forward counted 188 homeless people in Citrus Heights and a whopping 3,665 unsheltered individuals in Sacramento County as a whole.
 Sadly, living in poverty has a significant adverse effect on one’s mental illness, and the effects are increasingly severe for children.

 Obstacles in Finding a Suitable Therapist in Citrus Heights